ruoyu-physics/floquet-toolkit/README.md

 `floquet_toolkit` is a reusable Python framework for numerical Floquet calculations in driven two-band Bloch systems, with built-in examples centered on driven Dirac and graphene-style models.

 It currently provides tools to:
-- build truncated Floquet Hamiltonians from time-periodic models
+- build truncated extended space Floquet Hamiltonians from time-periodic models
 - diagonalize Floquet Hamiltonians and reconstruct time-dependent Floquet states
 - compute quasienergy spectra
-- compute Berry curvature from static, instantaneous Floquet, perturbative Floquet, and high-frequency effective descriptions
+- compute Berry curvature from static, Floquet, perturbative Floquet, and high-frequency effective descriptions
 - compute current observables for several state constructions
 - work with built-in driven Dirac and graphene-style model factories

+## Design Goal

+The package is designed to avoid rewriting model-specific or observable-specific code for each new study.
+New driven two-band systems can be introduced through the `DrivenBlochHamiltonian` abstraction, while new observables can be built on top of the existing Floquet builders and calculator infrastructure.
+In practice, this means users can reuse the same numerical machinery across different models and extend the toolkit with new calculators instead of rewiring the full codebase.

 ## Project Layout